EmiliosRichards/File-Management-System/README.md

 **Philosophy of project**: Start Small: Begin with core functionalities that are common to all operating systems, and gradually expand features and capabilities.

-## Tools
+## Tools and Libraries

-(Python, Github, Coding IDE) Built-in Libraries (os, shutil, pathlib)
+### Development Environment
+- **Python**: This projects primary programming language, known for its readability and broad support for tasks ranging from web development to automation.
+- **GitHub**: Used for version control, tracking changes, and managing project iterations.
+- **Coding IDE**: Essential for writing, testing, and debugging code.
+Use of an IDE that supports Python and integrates well with GitHub allows for seamless development.

+### Key Libraries
+- **os**: Utilized for handling basic operating system functionalities like reading and writing files, and directory manipulation.
+- **shutil**: Helps in performing high-level file operations such as copying and moving files.
+- **pathlib**: Offers an object-oriented approach to filesystem paths, making it easier to work with file paths across different operating systems.

 ## Functional Requirements

 The File Management System must be able to:

-- Creating, reading, updating, and deleting files (CRUD operations).
+- Create, read, update, and delete files (CRUD operations).
 - Organizing files into directories based on categories or tags.
+Initially, the system will organize files into predefined categories such as 'Documents', 'Images', etc. Future updates will introduce the ability to create custom tags, enhancing personalization and search functionality.
-- Searching for files based on name, content, or metadata.
+- Searching for files based on name, content, categorie, tag, or metadata.
+Perfrom a non case-senstitive search in real-time.

 ## Non-Functional Requirements